 Responsibility of the Marina:

-- A re-launch schedule and re-launch vessels subject to the schedule.
+A re-launch schedule and re-launch vessels subject to the schedule.
 Plan vessels may be placed in alternative locations in order to allow the marina to free up storage space in order to facilitate salvage operations, repair the facility, or return to normal operation.
-Vessels that are not removed according to the re-launch schedule may be placed in wet-slips or dry storage and additional fees apply. -The re-launch schedule using contact information provided.
+Vessels that are not removed according to the re-launch schedule may be placed in wet slips or dry storage and additional fees apply. -The re-launch schedule using the contact information provided.